Our Blog - Secantor Business Services

 • Evaluating cashflow visibility and forecasting

-• Reviewing management accounts and reporting processes
+• Assessing management information and KPI reporting

-Phase 2: Strengthening Reporting and Forecasting
+Phase 2: Strengthening Financial Visibility and Strategic Insight

 This typically involves:

-• Identify issues early
+• Identify issues earlier

 • Make decisions with greater confidence

-Phase 3: Supporting Strategic Decisions
+Phase 3: Supporting Strategic Decisions and Business Growth

 • Analysing profitability by customer, product or service

-• Reviewing pricing and margin structure
+• Reviewing pricing and margin strategy

 • Supporting investment decisions and growth plans